 A turbulent flight gets them off to a panicky start before they even land in Hong Kong (neither has flying experience); things only get worse amidst the squalor of their Chungking Mansion cubbyhole when Jane, our narrator, threatens to turn right around and head home and needs to be slapped back into reality by Claire.
 I worried the author’s histrionics would prevent me from making it past the first ten pages.
 But it turns out to be a clever foil framing the rest of the narrative, as we discover it’s Claire who has the bigger difficulties adjusting to their starkly different reality once they enter the mainland.
 As the two are shunted around from one mysterious, disorienting location to another by shady locals who may or may not be trying to take advantage of them, dealing with hostile hotel staff with no English ability, unpalatable food and nothing to do, Claire grows increasingly paranoid not just of the Chinese but the CIA, Mossad and other nefarious agents she thinks are out to get her.
 She stops eating and becomes ill and delusional.
 By this time, we are in the more hospitable surroundings of a fledgling Western hippie enclave in the city of Guilin.
-Just as Claire meets and falls for a hot male traveler from Germany, Claire wades naked into a river in a suicide attempt.
+Just as Jane meets and falls for a hot male traveler from Germany, Claire wades naked into a river in a suicide attempt.
 The tense final pages of this psychological thriller-cum-memoir have Jane and the German frantically contacting the police to locate Claire, bringing things to a breathless conclusion.